BitCANN/bitcann-contracts/README.md

 No.

 #### How is any TLD assigned?
-Top Level Domains (TLDs) such as .bch and .sat are not directly stored as values within the contract system or as commitments in the NFTs.
-Instead, they are represented in the AuthChain, which allows for larger names and reduces contract complexity.
-Also, BCMR being a widely adopted standard makes it easier for applications to display the relevant information.

-During the genesis phase, the [Registry.cash](#registry) contract is initialized with a token category.
-The authHead for this category must include the symbol and name as the TLD, ensuring accessibility to all applications.
-This entry is the first and only one in the authChain.
-Subsequently, the authHead is permanently removed by creating an OP_RETURN output as the first output.
+Top Level Domains (TLDs) such as .bch and/or .sat exist in the contracts as constructor parameters.

 This implies that while anyone can claim any TLD, the community will naturally gravitate towards and adopt the most popular and widely used ones.